itslupus/d2l-discussion-downloader/README.md

 # D2L Discussion Downloader
 A prettier way to download discussion posts from Brightspace's Desire2Learn.

-D2L Discussion Downloader is written in PHP as a side project for two students as is not affilated with Brightspace or any other organization.
+D2L Discussion Downloader is written in PHP as a side project for two students and is not affilated with Brightspace or any other organization.

 ## Requirements
 This project is written for PHP 7.